danielstegink/HollowKnight.EnchantedMask/EnchantedMask/SPOILERS.md

 ## Glyph of Honour
  - Uncommon
  - Unlocked by defeating the Dung Defender
- - Increases damage dealt by Defender's Crest
+ - Increases size of clouds created by Defender's Crest

-## Glyph of Motherhood
- - Uncommon
- - Unlocked by defeating the Flukemarm
- - Increases damage dealt by Flukenest

 ## Glyph of Crystals
  - Common